KCL-GAP/exercise-for-machine-learning-fairness-jasmine-l-x/README.md

 ## Dataset

-We use the three benchmark datasets (e.g., Adult Census Income, German Credit, and Bank Marketing datasets) supported by the AIF360 toolkit. **When running the scripts that invoke these datasets, you will be prompted how to download these datasets and in which folders they need to be placed.** You can also refer to https://github.com/Trusted-AI/AIF360/tree/master/aif360/data for the raw data files.
+Please use the three benchmark datasets (e.g., Adult Census Income, German Credit, and Bank Marketing datasets) supported by the AIF360 toolkit. **When running the scripts that invoke these datasets, you will be prompted how to download these datasets and in which folders they need to be placed.** You can also refer to https://github.com/Trusted-AI/AIF360/tree/master/aif360/data for the raw data files.

 ## Step-by-step Guide
 You can also reproduce the results from scratch.
 We provide a step-by-step guide on how to reproduce the intermediate results.